Graph and wreath products of cellular automata: Definitions and conventions

+A subshift $X \subset \Sigma^G$ is an \emph{SFT} if there exists a clopen set $C \subset \Sigma^G$ such that $X = \bigcap_{g \in G} g C$.
+Clopen sets are sets that are defined by looking at only finitely many coordinates of $G$, and thus SFTs are sets defined by a finite local constraint which is checked uniformly on the group $G$ in every pattern of shape $Dg$ as $g$ ranges over $G$, for a finite subset $D \Subset G$. \emph{Sofic} shifts are subshifts which are factors of SFTs.
+Of course full shifts are sofic.

-The \emph{(one-dimensional) full shift} is the $\Z$-full shift $\Sigma^\Z$, and for clarity we write its action as $\sigma(x)_i = x_{i+1}$.
-Its shift-commuting continuous self-maps are known as \emph{endomorphisms} or \emph{cellular automata (CA)}, and the ones that are injective (equivalently, have a left and right inverse) are called \emph{automorphisms} or \emph{reversible cellular automata (RCA)}.
+The \emph{(one-dimensional) full shift} is the $\Z$-full shift $\Sigma^\Z$, and for clarity we write the action of its generator $1 \in \Z$ (which determines the entire action) as $\sigma(x)_i = x_{i+1}$.
+Its shift-commuting continuous self-maps are known as \emph{endomorphisms} or \emph{cellular automata}, and the ones that are injective (equivalently, have a left and right inverse) are called \emph{automorphisms} or \emph{reversible cellular automata}.
+We only consider reversible cellular automata in this paper.
+Reversible cellular automata form a group denoted $\Aut(\Sigma^\Z)$.